 These are the main reasons your dog is not listening to your commands

 (Keep in mind – these could also mean that your dog seems unhappy in his relationship with you and your family.
 Altering these traits will drastically improve the relationship that you have with your furry friend.)

-7. Your Treats or Your Rewards are Pathetic
+Your Treats or Your Rewards Are Kind of… Lame

 As a dog trainer, I am always completely surprised by the weird “drivel” people bring to my group obedience class.
 Vegetables, Cheerios, bland biscuits, stale biscuits, odd stale rawhide sticks, or even regular dog food.